-The program can lead to extensive pathways and can take various forms as outlined in these three options.
+The program can lead to extensive pathways and career options.
 Students may also be offered the opportunity to participate in RSA, RSF, RSG and Barista Training.

-VCE options for VCAL students may be possible by negotiation but must directly complement a VET program whilst not compromising other subjects.
+VCE scored options for VM students may be possible by negotiation but must directly complement a VET program whilst not compromising other subjects.

-\\ VET courses through Kangan or other TAFE institutes could be full or half day programs.
-These can have varying starting and finishing times, therefore students will be expected to be at Penola Catholic College when not at TAFE on these days.
-Programs such as Hospitality may go into the evening, so students must organise travel arrangements and must notify both TAFE and school of non-attendance.
+VET courses through Kangan or other TAFE institutes could be full or half day programs.
+These can have varying starting and finishing times, therefore students will be expected to be at Penola CatholicCollegewhennotatTAFEonthesedays.ProgramssuchasHospitalitymaygointotheevening,sos tudents must organise travel arrangements and must notify both TAFE and school of non-attendance.

-Participation in College Events: On occasions, students will be required to participate in College activities on TAFE days.
-This will be pre-arranged, and the TAFE institutions will be informed, where work placement is affected students will be required to notify employers.
+Participation in College Events: On occasions, students will be required to participate in college activities on TAFE days.
+This will be pre-arranged, and the TAFE institutions will be informed, where work placement is affected, students will be required to notify employers.

-VCE Maths: In some circumstances, VCAL students may undertake General Maths-Further Units 1 and 2 as part of the VCAL Program.
-VCAL students will be required to attend a regular program during VCE exams.
+VCE Maths: The new VCE VM certificate allows students to choose between Foundation, General or Further Mathematics Units 1 - 4 as part of their VM Program.
+VM students will be required to attend a regular program during VCE exams.

-Work Placement: Intermediate and Senior VCAL students must complete Work Placement.
+Work Placement: Year 11 & 12 students must complete Work Placement.
 Students are to organise their own placements and have Work Placement Agreement Forms completed a minimum of 2 weeks prior to commencing their placements.

-The VCAL Pathways Liaison will also assist students in completing their documentation prior to commencement of the placement.
+The VM Pathways Liaison will also assist students in completing their documentation prior to commencement of work placement.